I write about dogs. They are magnificent and deserve a good home!

-How to correctly approach a barking dog isn't always easy.
-In fact, it can be quite difficult and scary at times, but having the proper knowledge on how to rightfully greet a stranger’s dog or your best friend's dog) can make a world of difference.
+Knowing how to correctly approach a barking dog isn't always easy.
+In fact, it can be quite difficult and scary at times.
+But having the proper knowledge on how to rightfully greet a stranger’s dog (or your best friend's dog) can make a world of difference.

 When a dog barks at you, here's what you should do.

-~ Remember sometimes it's best to let a dog come to you, instead of you coming to the dog.
+Remember: Sometimes it's best to let a dog come to you, instead of you coming to the dog.
 Many barking dogs will naturally keep their distance from you until he or she feels comfortable enough to see what "the new person" is all about.

 Use a gentle voice when talking to a dog.
 Your soft tone of voice will let the dog know that you have no intentions of harming it or the owner.